 The other person's self-protection becomes proof of being attacked.
 The more boundaries are set, the more "evidence" accumulates.
 The pattern feeds itself.

 This exists on a spectrum.
-The ability to track our own emotions — what TEG-Blue calls self-emotional awareness — can be partial.
+The ability to track our own emotions — what TEG-Blue calls Self-Emotional Awareness (SEA) — can be partial.
 It might be present in calm moments and absent when stress rises or relational stakes increase.
 Each time someone catches the moment where "I feel bad" could actually be "I feel envious" or "I feel guilty," the loop loosens.
 Learn more about how awareness develops →

 These are states anyone can move through, not fixed identities.